When we see them trying to chill speech of jokesters, when we're seeing all of this, that is a playbook out of Hitler and I won't deny it.

 Instead of telling that to the court, they try to sustain the notion that this is still a credible document.

-Now that's what some people are looking at.
+Now, that's what some people are looking at.

-We'll see what the ultimate evidence shows out, but that period of December that you just zeroed in is a very important period.
+But that period of December that you just zeroed in is a very important period.

-I don't know which would be worse, uh, but he then was made aware of it that it was part of the FISA application, the bulk of information as a matter of fact, and he claimed he knew nothing about the Russia probe.
+I don't know which would be worse, but he then was made aware of it, that it was part of the FISA application, the bulk of information, as a matter of fact.

-Uh we know that uh James Comey signed the uh warrant saying he had read it all and could have uh verify and uh and uh attest to its accuracy from that testimony you just played, he seems to have a lot of equivocation about whether he knew what he was signing.
+From that testimony you just played, he seems to have a lot of equivocation about whether he knew what he was signing.

 Let me play another clip for you.

-This is him admitting to Lindsey Graham that he wouldn't have signed the the Pfizer warrant, knowing what he knows now.
+This is him admitting to Lindsey Graham that he wouldn't have signed the Pfizer warrant, knowing what he knows now.

 Listen.

-Knowing then what you know now about all the things that we've come to find, would you have still signed the warrant application against Carter Page in October, January, and April.
+Knowing then what you know now about all the things that we've come to find, would you have still signed the warrant application against Carter Page in October, January, and April?

-He's either an ignorant FBI director who assigned his name falsely to a document that he really checked this out, or he knew all along what was going on.
+He's either an ignorant FBI director who assigned his name falsely to a document that he'd really checked this out, or he knew all along what was going on and he was trying to create a cover story afterwards.

-This is a moment of extraordinary consequence for a guy who used to brag that he reported to a higher authority to higher loyalty.
+This is a moment of extraordinary consequence for a guy who used to brag that he reported to a higher authority to hire loyalty.

 We'll see if that loyalty involved the right truthfulness.